mynaparrot/plugNmeet-docs/docs/api/room/uploadWhiteboardFile.md

 -   **`Content-Type`**: Should be `multipart/form-data`. cURL and most HTTP clients will set this automatically when you use form fields.
 -   **`HASH-SIGNATURE`**: An HMAC-SHA256 signature generated using your API Secret, with the `Room-Id` as the message body.

-## Example cURL Request
+## Example cURL Requests

-This example demonstrates how to correctly generate the signature and send a file upload request.
+This section demonstrates how to correctly generate the signature and send a file upload request using both methods.

+### Example 1: Uploading a file directly

 ```bash
 # Your API credentials